Goji Berry | Incredible Health Benefits #1 Is Fascinating

 This isn’t just good news for athletes—it also means goji antioxidants could be a force to reckon with for other health issues, too.

-GOJI BERRIES COULD PROTECT THE BRAIN AND NERVOUS SYSTEM
+PROTECT THE BRAIN AND NERVOUS SYSTEM

 What’s another example of the potential in goji berry antioxidants?
 Their ability to protect the body’s neurological functions.